 Wine tourism initiatives: work now underway to deliver focused regional and national schemes to encourage visitors to the regions

 The availability and safe approval of plant protection products used on grapes for wine production in the UK with a published list of approved products and regularly-updated guidance on safe and legal plant protection

 The Organisation Structure

 Wines of Great Britain is a company limited by guarantee and overseen by a Board of nine Directors.
-It employs a small executive team with a Chief Executive, Marketing Director, Membership & Operations Manager, Finance Officer and Marketing Assistant.
+It employs a small executive team with a Marketing Manager, Operations Manager, Finance Officer and Administrative Assistant.
 The Regional Vineyard Associations are an important part of the industry structure and all members are also members of their regional association.
 WineGB is an independent, non-profit organisation financed by its members and seeks additional funding from industry sponsors.